Vibhor639/project1/README.md

 # project1

-The code you provided is a simple chatbot that can handle basic user interactions, provide weather information, translate text, evaluate mathematical expressions, and respond to certain specific queries about Java and C++ concepts.
+The code is a simple chatbot that can handle basic user interactions, provide weather information, translate text, evaluate mathematical expressions, and respond to certain specific queries about Java and C++ concepts.